trinodb/trino/docs/src/main/sphinx/udf/sql/loop.md

 ```

 Further examples of varying complexity that cover usage of the `LOOP` statement
-in combination with other statements are available in the [SQL routines examples
+in combination with other statements are available in the [SQL UDF examples
 documentation](/udf/sql/examples).

 ## See also